 Seton's shared-governance model has been so successful that The Advisory Board referred to it in a 2005 national publication, Toward Staff-Driven Decision-Making: Assessing, Building and Sustaining a Shared-Governance Model.
 Our shared-governance model has become an example used to educate other health care organizations about how to create and sustain a successful, professional nursing practice environment.

-Magnet Recognition, given by the American Nurses Credentialing Center, is the only national award that recognizes nurses as integral team members in influencing positive patient outcomes.
-Research has demonstrated that nurse satisfaction and patient outcomes are higher in Magnet Hospitals than in other hospitals.
+Magnet Recognition®, given by the American Nurses Credentialing Center, is the only national designation that recognizes nurses as integral team members in influencing positive patient outcomes.
+The nursing practice environment at Seton supports shared governance, interdisciplinary collaboration, leadership, quality, safety, professional development and work-life balance.
+The focus of Magnet is how nursing excellence, achieved through a professional work environment, influences patient outcomes.
+Research has demonstrated that nurse satisfaction and patient outcomes are higher in Magnet hospitals than in other hospitals.

-Achieving Magnet Recognition meant satisfying a demanding set of criteria which measured the strength and quality of nursing and our interdisciplinary approach to patient care.
-More importantly for us, Magnet Recognition simply supported what we already know, our nurses are the best.
+Achieving Magnet redesignation requires satisfying a demanding set of criteria which measures the strength and quality of nursing and an interdisciplinary approach to patient care.
+More importantly for Seton, Magnet recognition supports what we already know: our nurses are the best.

-Achieving Magnet status also sends a message to our community (patients/families) that we are committed to providing the best care possible.
+Achieving Magnet status also sends a message to our community and our patients that we are committed to providing the best care possible.

-What Magnet Status Brings to Seton Family of Hospitals
+What Magnet Status Brings to Seton Healthcare Family

-Creating a Magnet culture at Seton has attracted the best of the best in all disciplines and provided a rich practice environment leading to low turnover rates and a high level of job satisfaction throughout the organization.
+Creating a Magnet culture at Seton has attracted the best of the best in all disciplines and provides a rich practice environment leading to low turnover rates and a high level of job satisfaction.
 Come visit us and experience our Magnet culture.
+Seton’s Magnet-designated hospitals:

-Seton Highland Lakes, Seton Edgar B. Davis and Seton Southwest Hospital hold the Pathway to Excellence designation from the American Nurses Credentialing Center.
-The nursing designation recognizes that a hospital values and supports its nurses and provides the kind of practice environment that enables them to attain the highest quality of patient care.
+Seton Highland Lakes, Seton Edgar B. Davis and Seton Southwest Hospital hold the Pathway to Excellence® designation from the American Nurses Credentialing Center.
+The focus of Pathway is a work environment where nurses can excel.